 UE to SEAF (Security Anchor Function; for the present solution the SEAF resides in the serving network.
 The EPS-equivalent of this interface is realized by the NAS protocol.)

-SEAF to AUSF (AUSF may be in home or visited network.)
+SEAF to AUSF (where AUSF is assumed to be in the home network.)

 AUSF to ARPF (The ARPF is always in the home network, according to clause 5.2.1.2.)